ptytb/pips/README.md

 ## todo

+- [ ] Typo checking with distance of 1 while typing; with distance of 2 when requested more results by user
 - [X] Save user env list
 - [X] Add search with Github API
 - [X] Add editable packages to Install dialog (git, local); pip list --editable; Appropriate checkbox is still needed in the install dialog